make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [madpeteguy](https://github.com/madpeteguy) for contributing support for Thermoval TVT40 thermostat.
 - [blackice013](https://github.com/blackice013) for contributing support for Hunter Pacific 9 speed fan with light.
 - [Stalex25](https://github.com/Stalex25) for assisting with support for Vaco Moby Blue and Arrifana portable heatpumps.
+- [flocke](https://github.com/flocke) for assisting with support for MeacoDry Arete Two dehumidifier.